pOH7/hackintosh-z390-h-9700k/README.md

 # Hackintosh Catalina Guide for ROG Strix Z390-H Gaming (OpenCore)

 This build is "Vanilla".
-I used [this guide](https://dortania.github.io/OpenCore-Desktop-Guide/) as a starting point.
+I used [this guide](https://dortania.github.io/OpenCore-Install-Guide/) as a starting point.

 ## Hardware
 See my [Hardware List](HARDWARE.md)

+## OpenCore
+0.6.0

 ## MacOS
-10.15.5 (19F101)
+10.15.6 (19G73)

 ## How to use
 generate PlatformInfo value yourself